BY TASNIA AHMED

 LGBTQ+ youth are still at risk of bullying in schools

-What does it mean to be LGBTQ+?
+What does it mean to be LGBTQIA+?

-LGBTQ+ is an abbreviation that encompasses a variety of different sexual and gender identities.
-We use LGBTQ+ as an umbrella term, but under this umbrella are a whole diversity of identities and experiences.
+LGBTQIA+ is an abbreviation that encompasses a variety of different sexual and gender identities.
+We use LGBTQIA+ as an umbrella term, but under this umbrella are a whole diversity of identities and experiences.
 Even though gender and sexual diversity has always existed, identities — the terms we use to describe ourselves to the world — do shift over time in tune with changing cultural norms.
-Today, more identities are being recognized, which is why the LGBTQ+ acronym keeps expanding (and includes the + sign!), and people whose identities are encompassed by it don’t have the same experiences as a monolithic group.
-LGBTQ+ people deal with sexism, racism, and/or classism just like everyone else.
+Today, more identities are being recognized, which is why the LGBTQIA+ acronym keeps expanding (and includes the + sign!), and people whose identities are encompassed by it don’t have the same experiences as a monolithic group.
+LGBTQIA+ people deal with sexism, racism, and/or classism just like everyone else.
 Often, because their identities mean that heterosexism is part of their lives, there are more than one of these prejudices (individual, social, political) that work together to create challenges, from harassment to denial of work benefits to violence.
 For instance, research shows that transgender people of color are one of the most vulnerable populations in the U.S. and are disproportionately affected by violence.

 The “LGB” part represents lesbian, gay, and bisexual people – these are sexual identities (as is heterosexual).
 Sexual identities are how someone chooses to describe themselves based on their sexual feelings, attractions, behaviors and/or desires.